 This interests me, especially as I become more and more convinced that the tree in the Spirit Dream is our family tree.
 Though I am still unsure just what it means.

 I got my Ancestry DNA done recently, as well.
-A lot of stuff washes out (like French and Irish).
-Other stuff pops up—like Scottish, Native American and Welsh, which was told was there but didn't know about for sure.
+A lot of stuff washes out (like Swedish and Ukrainian).
+Other stuff pops up in small amounts—like Scottish, Native American and Irish, which was told was there but didn't know about for sure.

 I'm happy about this because I have an interest in Native and Celtic culture.
 I understand, of course, that culture is something handed down and I know that the genetic part doesn't really matter, but I like the idea that there is a connection.